khush3718/Netflix_clone/README.md

 # Netflix_clone
-Cloned the lading page of netflix using html ,css and javascript
+Cloned the landing page of netflix using html ,css and javascript